--- /dev/null

 +<h2>

-+5.2&nbsp; glutMainLoopEvent</h2>
++5.2 glutMainLoopEvent</h2>

 +The "<tt>glutMainLoopEvent</tt>" function processes a single iteration